Flora Balzano

-Flora Balzano (born 24 May 1951 in Algiers) is a Québécois writer and comedian, best known for her novel Soigne ta chute, which has been the subject of academic study.
+Flora Balzano (born 24 May 1951 in Algiers) is a Canadian writer and comedian, best known for her novel Soigne ta chute, which has been the subject of academic study.
 She was a finalist of the 1991 Governor General's Awards for having written the novel Soigne ta chute.
 In addition, she had a career in voice acting, with one of her main roles being Martin Prince in the Québec version of The Simpsons.